cmu-db/15721-s24-ee1/proposal/final_designdoc.md

 For our group, data between operators will also be sent and processed through Apache Arrow `RecordBatch` types.
 This is not how Velox does it, but it is how DataFusion does processing.

 It is likely that we also needed our own Buffer Pool Manager to manage in-memory data that needs to be spilled to disk in the case that the amount of data we need to handle grows too much.

+The buffer pool manager in Datafusion was not asynchronous.
+So in order to fully exploit the advantages of the tokio asynchronous runtime, we shifted focus completely in the last 4 weeks to build out an asynchronous buffer pool manager similar to Leanstore.

-# Testing Plan
+# Testing Plan For In-Memory Execution Engine
 > How should the component be tested?

-We will add unit testing and documentation testing to every function.
-Since it is quite difficult to create undefined behavior in Rust, testing will focus on logical correctness and performance.

-The integration test will be TPC-H, or something similar to TPC-H. This is a stretch goal.
+The integration test were TPC-H, or something similar to TPC-H. This was a stretch goal.
 We have completed this and the results of running TPC-H query 1 with scale factor=10 are shown in the final presentation.

-# Design
+# Asynchrnous Buffer Pool Manager Design

 This model is aimed at a thread-per-core model with a single logical disk.
 This implies that tasks (coroutines) given to worker threads cannot be moved between threads